-To examine potential manipulation of bank lending by Party Secretaries in their last service year, a natural concern is whether to keep the first five service years of Party Secretaries who serve for two terms.
-The key to this question is, in the fifth year of service, which is the critical promotion year, do Party Secretaries know in advance whether they are likely to be promoted or stay in the same place for a second term?
-If the chance can be known at least vaguely prior to (re-) appointment decision, then Party Secretaries who have slim chance (and finally stay for a second term) will not have strong incentives to boost performance and particularly help zombie firms in their fifth year.
-Thus, including the first five service years of them will tend to attenuate the last year manipulation effect on bank lending.
+To examine the potential manipulation of bank lending by Party Secretaries in their last service year, a natural concern is whether to keep the first five service years of Party Secretaries who serve for two terms.
+The key to this question is, in the fifth year of service (the critical promotion year), do Party Secretaries know in advance whether they are likely to be promoted or to stay in the same place for a second term?
+If the chances can be at least vaguely known prior to the (re-)appointment decision, then Party Secretaries who have slim chance (and finally stay for a second term) will not have strong incentives to boost performance and particularly help zombie firms in their fifth year.
+Thus, including the first five years of their service will tend to attenuate the last year manipulation effect on bank lending.
 The answer is yes.

-The selection and appointment of Party Secretaries follows the Regulations on the Work of Selecting and Appointing Leading Party and Government Cadres, and is presided by the Organization Department of the Party Committee at the higher level.
+The selection and appointment of Party Secretaries follows the Regulations on the Work of Selecting and Appointing Leading Party and Government Cadres and is presided over by the Or-

+Step 1 Step 2 Step 3 Step 4 Step 5 Proposal Recommendation Appraisal Decision Appointment Make preliminary suggestions Form a working plan Vote at meetings Interview individuals Assess in an allaround manner Information acquired by multiple ways, including interviewing of candidates Collective discussion Adopt a decision if half of the Party committee vote in favor Public notification before appointment Probation period Inform the appointee ganization Department of the Party Committee at the higher level.
 It takes a five-step procedure: Proposal, Democratic Recommendation, Appraisal, Discussion and Decision, and Appointment.
 Leaders of the Party Committee and the government shall, as a rule, be selected from backup candidates.